philwilkes/TLS2trees/README.md

 #### low_resolution_point_cloud_hack_mode
 This model was trained on relatively high resolution point clouds, so if a stem is of sufficiently low resolution, it will likely be classified as vegetation instead.
-Eventually, I will train this model on a larger training dataset with more examples of sparse point clouds, however, in the meantime, I came up with an ugly hack that sometimes helps a little when working with low resolution datasets (which this tool was not really designed for).
+Eventually, I may train this model on a larger training dataset with more examples of sparse point clouds, however, in the meantime, I came up with an ugly hack that sometimes helps a little when working with low resolution datasets (which this tool was not really designed for).